BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_13.md

 Inside the Pokemon Center, a person will tell you about the password *noitems*.
 Another person in here will offer an in-game trade: your Qwilfish for **Munchlax**!

+In a building to the right of the gym you can trade the Electirizer for an **Elekid**!

 Enter the gym at the top of the city.

 Talk to Hardy in the left side of the city for some points if you'd like.